Undergraduate Course: Primary Literacies 2: Developing literacies in the middle and upper stages (EDUA10168)

 * Poetry and language awareness

-* Knowledge about language and language diversity
+* Knowledge about language, language diversity and language policy

 * Accounts of literacy learning; biography and personal narratives